SecurityNet-Research/SecurityNet/README.md

 # SecurityNet
-This is the official repository for our USENIX Security Symposium 2024 paper "SecurityNet: Assessing Machine Learning Vulnerabilities on Public Models"
+This is the official repository for our USENIX Security Symposium 2024 paper ["SecurityNet: Assessing Machine Learning Vulnerabilities on Public Models"](https://arxiv.org/abs/2310.12665).

 ## Introduction